Nadim Siraj, EmpireDiaries.com

 AGENTS SELLING PIPE DREAMS

 Intoxicating Arab world pipe dreams are used as bait.
-The rural youngsters are lulled by non-existing job offers – respectable positions at glitzy malls or at well-maintained hospitals or in luxury hotels or with high-end car companies or as drivers at top international companies or as helping hands in wealthy, traditional Arab households.
+The rural youngsters are lulled by non-existing job offers – respectable positions at glitzy malls or at well-maintained hospitals or in luxury hotels or with high-end car showrooms or as drivers at multinational companies or as helping hands in wealthy Arab bungalows.

-It’s an astronomical sum of money for any poor rural family in Bangladesh’s hinterland.
-In many cases, the womenfolk sell off ancestral jewellery, the men sell off farmland and cattle, and entire families wade neck-deep into debt to finance their kids’ dream elevation to life in a Gulf sheikhdom.
+It’s an astronomical sum of money for a poor rural family in Bangladesh’s hinterland.
+In many cases, the womenfolk sell off ancestral jewellery, the men sell off farmland and cattle, and entire families wade neck-deep into debt to finance their kids’ dream elevation to life in a Gulf kingdom.

-The booking money usually includes: local agent’s fees; charges for a humiliating full-body medical check-up (where candidates are disrespectfully probed, prodded and blood-tested) at a Gulf-authorised test centre; payment for visa and flight ticket; fees for the agent who’s waiting in the Gulf to receive the candidate; and some charges to be paid to the recruiter or eventual ‘boss’.
+The booking money usually includes: local agent’s fee; charge for a humiliating full-body medical check-up (where candidates are disrespectfully probed, prodded and blood-tested) at a Gulf-authorised test centre; payment for visa and flight ticket; fee for the agent who’s waiting in the Gulf to receive the candidate; and an additional charge to be paid to the eventual recruiter.

 DISILLUSIONMENT, MUCH TOO LATE

-For many young Bangladeshi migrants, the illusion wears off and the reality hits them like a brick on the head the moment they’re handed over to their owners or sponsors upon arrival in the Gulf.
+For many young Bangladeshi migrants, the illusion wears off the moment they’re handed over to their owners or sponsors upon arrival in the Gulf.

-Jolt one, the receiving agent claims (usually wrongfully) that he’s not been paid his fees, and tries to extricate that amount from the newly-arrived.
-Obviously the migrant is caught unawares and is unable to pay up that amount.
-He feels cheated, but has no option but to promise to pay up the fees from the meagre wages he’ll earn at his job.
+Jolt one, the receiving agent claims (usually deceitfully) that he’s not been paid his fee, and tries to extricate that amount from the newly arrived.
+Obviously, the migrant is caught unawares and is unable to pay up the money immediately.
+He feels cheated, but has no option but to promise to pay up the fee in instalments from the meagre wages he’ll earn from his new job.

 Jolt two, the sponsor does what he does best upon taking ‘possession’ of his slave – snatch the passport away.
-That’s the moment the slave-master relationship takes off.
+That’s the moment the slave-master relationship is established.

-Jolt three, the jobs that are hurled at them, the wages or salaries they are told they’ll earn, and the woeful places they are thrown into for residing are all totally different from what they are initially promised.
+Jolt three, the jobs that are hurled at them, the wages or salaries they’re told they’ll earn, and the woeful places they’re thrown into for residing don’t match at all with what they were initially promised.

-Interestingly, for those residing in the Gulf, it’s not difficult to spot this enormous population of enslaved yet genial Bangladeshis.
+Interestingly, for those residing in the Gulf, it’s not difficult to spot this sizeable population of enslaved Bangladeshis.

-They can be seen at shops, low-end eateries, garages, back-offices, often cleaning cars at parking lots, running chores in traditional households, serving as caretakers and date-farm gardeners in the villages, and working as long-distance drivers.
+They can be seen at shops, petrol pumps, low-end eateries, garages, back-offices, often cleaning cars at parking lots, running chores in traditional family homes, serving as caretakers and date-farm gardeners in the villages, and working as drivers.